 Continue on 100 metres towards the East Jetty and the channel is clear to make towards the moorings or the pontoon.

 The pontoon can accommodate approximately 8 visiting boats, 4 club boats, the club crash-boat and 12 dinghies.
 All other boats are kept on swinging moorings on the southeast side of Foynes Island.
 Yacht owners are advised to consult the HM as there may be spare moorings.

-Alternatively you may anchor there, in stiff mud, close as possible to the more southerly moorings so as not to obstruct vessels using the east entrance - buoy the anchor.
+Alternatively you may anchor there in stiff mud, as close as possible to the more southerly moorings so as not to obstruct vessels using the east entrance - buoy the anchor.
 In strong northwest to southwest winds it is best to anchor east of Foynes Island’s Gammarel Point.

 The yacht club pontoon has the usual facilities during the season including a modern clubhouse with bar, dance floor, toilets and showers.
 There is a wintering compound for 30 yachts and a launching slip.
 Foynes is about 25 miles west of Limerick city on the N69 "coast road" and a regular bus is available.
 This is also the main gateway to Shannon Airport.

 Any security concerns?Never an issue known to have occurred at Foynes.

 With thanks to:Burke Corbett, Gusserane, New Ross, Co.
 Wexford.